Chapter 15

 Exercise 15.4

-Why is 100 satoshi million (1 BTC = 10⁸ satoshis) a good choice for divisibility?
+Why is 100 million satoshis per bitcoin (1 BTC = 10⁸ satoshis) a good choice for divisibility?
 What problems might arise with fewer or more decimal places?

 Exercise 15.5